nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 Datasets often have additional information that is relevant for the analysis, such as a sample name, information about sequencing protocols, or other conditions that are needed in the pipeline to process certain samples together, determine their output name, or adjust parameters.

-nf-core tracks this type of information in `meta` maps.
+By convention, nf-core tracks this type of information in `meta` maps.
 These are `key`-`value` pairs that are passed into modules together with the files.
 We already saw this briefly, when inspecting the `input` for `seqtk`:

 ```groovy title="modules/nf-core/seqtk/trim/main.nf" linenums="11"
 input: